Fodor's Expert Review Wally's

 This two-story, pink colonial villa sits across Bay Street from the marina, fronted by green lawns, hibiscus, and white-railed verandas.
 This is the Abacos' most popular restaurant—the place to go for good food, potent rum cocktails, and serious people-watching.
 Lunch is a scene, especially if you sit outside, where you'll find a mix of locals, tourists, and boat people munching on Greek or Caesar salads, spicy grouper, and mahimahi burgers.
 Inside there's a stylish bar, a boutique, and three dining rooms, all adorned with Haitian-style paintings.
-Dinner is served every night except Wednesdays and Sundays and the menu includes creamy curried shrimp, mahimahi Provençal, or a filet mignon smothered in a mushroom sauce.
-Save room for the irresistible key lime pie or Bahamian bread pudding with coconut and raisin, drenched in a brandy sauce.
+Dinner is served every night except Sunday and the menu includes creamy curried shrimp, mahimahi Provençal, or a filet mignon smothered in a mushroom sauce, as well as a daily sashimi.
+Save room for the irresistible key lime pie or Bahamian bread pudding with coconut and raisins, drenched in a brandy sauce.

 E. Bay St.